annotatorB/schubert_dances/README.md

 # Abstract
 _A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?_

-# Research questions
+# Research questions and hypotheses

+* Which features will a classifier use to distinguish the different dance types?
  * What recurring patterns and regularities account for the fact that Schubert's dances are easy to grasp and intuitively appealing?

 # Dataset
 The dataset consists of the scores of all 394 dances, written by Franz Schubert (1797-1828), in MuseScore 3 XML format.